cosminbasca/cleanmymac/docs/source/index.rst

 .. warning::

-    This is work in progress.
-Use of your own risk!
+    This is work in progress and involves deleting files from your system.
+    Use at your own risk!

 How to: